-- Find a Psychology Faculty Advisor who will sponsor your research project for the 2017-2018 year.
+- Find a Psychology Faculty Advisor who will sponsor your research project for the 2023-2024 year.
 They must be Psychology Department Faculty.
 Faculty not listed on this document will not be eligible to serve as advisors for this program.
-Your sponsor needs to be available during Summer 2017 to provide assistance with the IRB process.
+Your sponsor needs to be available during Summer 2023 to provide assistance with the IRB process.
 You must secure a Faculty Advisor prior to submitting your application.

 - You do not need to have a full project organized when applying, but you should have a general topic in mind, a tentative plan, and you should select a faculty member in an area related to your topic.
 The following list can help you get started: Psychology Faculty.
 Please make sure to note who is eligible to serve as an advisor by using this list.

 - Part of the application includes a projected time line for the completion of your project and thesis paper.
 Your advisor will help you estimate these dates before you submit your application.

 Applicants are selected based on their research experience and their overall GPAs.
 Probability for selection depends on the competitive level of the applicant pool, which varies each year.
-We will select between 20 and 22 students for next year's cohort.
+We will select about 25 students for each cohort annually.

 Psychology Departmental Honors Awards*

-- Each Spring, one student receiving Highest Honors for his or her Psychology honors thesis project will be presented with the Timothy Chheang Memorial Scholarship Award.
-The recipient will receive a $1,000 award.*
+Timothy Chheang Memorial Award: Each Spring, one student receiving Highest Honors for his or her Psychology honors thesis project will be presented with the Timothy Chheang Memorial Award.
+The recipient will receive an approx. $1k award.

 *Students are not eligible to receive both awards.